Rizwan-Ishaq/SocialGraphPage/index.md

 - Thomas Paine _(7)_
 - Voltaire _(7)_

 We picked the frame for the wordcloud even before we knew this result: of course Kant would be essential to this time period.
 Being the philosophical equivalent of Copernicus (or in terms of impact, more like Newton) in the history of science, Kant would, not surprisingly, be one of the most influential people of the time.
 It's not surprising to see Hume and Voltaire in the list as well - and thinking of the history of the Americas, it's not surprising to find Thomas Paine, whose writings had a lot of impact on the American Revolutionary War[^xxx1], here as well.
-Surprising though is the presence of
+Surprising though is the presence of Christian Wolff, who is unfamiliar to us - but apparently as influential as Kant in their contemporary time.
+Wikipedia states that _Wolff was the most eminent German philosopher between Leibniz and Kant_[^xxx1], which indeed would explain his notoriety.